 If the candidate is unwilling to divulge a figure, don’t take it negatively: it MAY be a sign they are earning considerably less (or more) than you might offer, and they don’t want to put you off.
-But equally it is an area not everyone is comfortable discussing especially at first interview.
-You should however, try and pin them down to a preferred salary range: again be direct “What’s the minimum base you would accept?
+But equally, it is an area not everyone is comfortable discussing especially at the first interview.
+You should, however, try and pin them down to a preferred salary range: again be direct “What’s the minimum base you would accept?
 What’s the salary you’d be pleased with?”.
-Also try and assess their attitude to variable compensation: candidates differ markedly in how they view bonuses, or shares, for example.
+Also, try and assess their attitude to variable compensation: candidates differ markedly in how they view bonuses, or shares, for example.

 5. Re-check the candidate’s requirements

 At the final interview repeat 4) above.
 It may now be several months since you asked.
 They may have other offers, which will give them a clear benchmark of their worth.
 The candidate may have had a raise or a bonus.
 They may have had NO other offers!
 He or she may decide to “try their luck” as they will assume you’re obviously interested in them and their bargaining position is therefore stronger.
 The key questions are, again: “What’s the minimum base you would accept?” and “What’s the salary you’d be pleased with?”.

 Manage their expectations.
 Hopefully, you can afford their minimum as otherwise, you would have ruled them out at 1st stage (unless it’s changed: in which case ask them why).
 If any likely offer would be at or around the lower figure you should explain why, if possible, and seek to reassure them regarding variable aspects, as well as career (and therefore salary) progression.